Human Rights

 The Scope of Internal and External Stakeholders includes employees, business partners, customers, communities, as well as vulnerable groups, such as women, children, migrants, people with disabilities, elderly, people with illnesses, and LGBTIQ+.

-Human Rights Risk Assessment in the Supply Chain 2024
+Human Rights Risk Assessment in the Supply Chain 2025

-In 2024, Thaioil Group conducted a risk assessment on the Company’s Tier-1 Suppliers, covering 100% of the Tier-1 Suppliers in crude oil and general procurement.
+In 2025, Thaioil Group conducted a risk assessment on the Company’s Tier-1 Suppliers, covering 100% of the Tier-1 Suppliers in crude oil and general procurement.
 The assessment considered the severity and likelihood of each risk in accordance with the criteria of the Sustainable Code of Conduct for Suppliers of Thaioil and Subsidiaries (SCOC).
 The result of the risk assessment revealed that activities with potential risks accounted for 1.5% of all supplier activities, with the key human rights risks being related to working conditions and occupational health and safety.
 Furthermore, mitigation measures were implemented for 100% of the identified risks, with performance monitoring conducted on an annual basis.

 Good Labour Practice (Labour Rights and Equality)

 Thaioil Group places a high priority on labor rights and equality,encompassing the implementation of the annual business plan, project operations, the construction of the Clean Fuel Project (CFP), and the expansion into international markets.
 These activities require monitoring to ensure that they do not lead to any human rights violations, particularly those related to occupational health and safety of the workforce.
 To mitigate these risks, Thaioil Group has organized training, communications, and activities related to human rights for management executives and employees.
 These activities aim to increase the understanding of the Company’s policies and practices and prevent human rights violations in its operations and value chain.
 Moreover, to retain talents within the organization, Thaioil Group annually reviewed employee compensation and remuneration to ensure competitiveness with the industry peers and other leading Thai companies.
 The review process is aligned with the Human Rights Policy in the Workplace on Fair Treatment for Employees, the Equal Pay Policy, and the Non-Discrimination and Anti-Harassment Policy.
 Also, the Company promotes non-discrimination, respects Union’s Freedom of Association and Collective Bargaining, and supports the employment of people with disabilities, as specified by the government.
-With these implementations, the Company has achieved a 98% of employee satisfaction in 2024.
+With these implementations, the Company achieved a 91% of employee satisfaction in 2025.

-Health Surveillance Procedure: Thaioil Group provides regular annual health check-ups based on an employee’s age and risk factors.
+Thaioil Group provides regular annual health check-ups based on an employee’s age and risk factors.
 Initial screenings include chest X-rays and blood tests to evaluate potential lung and infectious diseases (including HIV/AIDS, Tuberculosis, and Malaria).
 If the company’s nursing or medical team identifies any abnormalities in the results, they will schedule an appointment for the employee with the company doctor.
 If the company doctor recommends further diagnosis, the employee will be referred to a specialist at a hospital.
-The Human Resources department will monitor the employee’s treatment and recovery.
+The Human Resources department will monitor the employees’ treatment and recovery.
 Once treatment is complete, a follow-up appointment is scheduled to assess their fitness to return to work.

-Emerging Infectious Diseases Response Procedure: Thaioil Group’s response to an emerging infectious disease is divided into three phases.
+Thaioil Group’s response to an emerging infectious disease is divided into three phases.
 Phase 1 (Pre-Outbreak) focuses on preparedness, including monitoring news and conducting drills.
 Phase 2 (During Outbreak) involves screening, treatment, implementing preventative measures like vaccinations, and issuing official company policies.
 Phase 3 (Post-Outbreak) includes a review of operations and a debriefing to identify areas for improvement.

 Global Health Issues Prevention and Control Program: Thaioil Group has a program for employees who travel abroad for work, especially to areas with a high risk of communicable diseases.
 This program ensures the health of employees who travel to international or high-risk areas (e.g., zones with malaria or yellow fever).
 It includes mandated health checks, providing information about specific regional health risks, and requiring vaccinations before travel.